Wyre, Orkney

-Wyre (historically known as Viera and Veira) is one of the Orkney Islands, lying south-east of Rousay.
+Wyre (historically known as Viera, Veira and Weir) is one of the Orkney Islands, lying south-east of Rousay.
 It is 311 ha and 32 m at its highest point.
 It is one of the smallest inhabited islands in the archipelago.

 Orkney Ferries sail from the island to Tingwall on the Orkney Mainland, Egilsay and Rousay.

+Etymology

+The name comes from Old Norse Vigr, which means spearhead, which refers the shape of the island.